Historic Douglas County, Inc.

 The Goodnight Legacies opens the world of a man who was a legend in his own time, Charles Goodnight.
 Primarily a self-educated man, Charles Goodnight possessed a strong entrepreneurial mind and superb innovating attributes to become successful and a key contributing factor in the growth of the cattle industry in the mid-nineteenth century west.
 Goodnight’s strong moral character, far-ranging insight, inventiveness and his ability to attract and establish beneficial relationships established the foundation of what today is the oldest ranch in the Texas Panhandle, having operations in Colorado, the JA Ranch.
 If you ever read Larry McMurtry’s Lonesome Dove, you likely have dipped into the essence of Charles Goodnight and his friend and partner, Oliver Loving.

-Introduced in the late fall, 2016, THE DAY THE DAM FAILED takes you back in time to the fall of 1933 when water burst through Castlewood Canyon Dam in southeastern Douglas County on Cherry Creek.
+Introduced in the late fall, 2016, THE NIGHT THE DAM FAILED takes you back in time to the fall of 1933 when water burst through Castlewood Canyon Dam in southeastern Douglas County on Cherry Creek.

 Volunteer Ranger Dennis Burdick does an excellent job with this program, covering the building and the structure of the dam, its operation and the impact to the County and beyond with the dam’s ultimate failure, releasing multiple billions of gallons of water downstream toward Denver.
 Castlewood Canyon Dam’s failure that fateful August was the fuse that drove the building for Cherry Creek Dam in Aurora years later …to fortify and protect the Queen City of the Plains.